nodejscn/node-api-cn/esm/getformat_url_context_defaultgetformat.md

   if (Math.random() > 0.5) { // Some condition.
     // For some or all URLs, do some custom logic for determining format.
     // Always return an object of the form {format: <string>}, where the
-    // format is one of the strings in the table above. return {
+    // format is one of the strings in the preceding table. return {
       format: 'module',
     };